top of page

 Who Loses When Narratives Dominate

-Crucially, this shift does not affect all autistic people equally.
-As autism is increasingly represented through a narrow, socially palatable lens, often emphasizing relatability, humor, or aesthetic identity, those with significant support needs, complex communication profiles, or less visible presentations are pushed further out of view.
+This shift does not affect all autistic individuals equally.
+As autism is represented through a narrow lens, those with significant support needs or less visible presentations are pushed further out of view.
 Their experiences are harder to condense into viral content.
-Their realities do not fit neatly into identity slogans.
+Research warns against collapsing autism into a single narrative, as this risks excluding those most in need of support.
+Prioritizing visibility over accuracy leads to erasure, not empowerment.

 Professional Silence Is Not Neutral